October 23, 2018

 The office carpet provides the perfect breeding ground for a variety of bacteria and allergens.
-The bacteria build up in the carpets can have a potentially damaging effect on the quality of the work environment with harmful bacteria such as Norovirus, Salmonella and E.Coli, living within the fibres for up to 6 weeks.
+The bacteria build up in the carpets can have a potentially damaging effect on the quality of the work environment.
+Harmful bacteria such as Norovirus, Salmonella and E.Coli, living within the fibres for up to 6 weeks.

 Whilst regular vacuuming by your cleaning company removes the surface layer of these particles, the only way to fully sanitise your office carpets is through a professional deep clean at the very least every 6 months.

 We shed between 0.03 and 0.09g of skin every hour, according to a 2011 study published in the journal Environmental Science & Technology.
 Most of this is made up of tiny flakes of skin, which form the largest constituent of household dust.
-The dead skin cells falling into the workplace carpet, as well as, dead hair, insect husks, insect feces and even VOC’s (volatile organic compounds) combine to form quite a cocktail of bacteria and waste which build up within the carpet fibres and also provide food for dust mites and other unwelcome organisms.
+It’s not just the dead skin cells falling into the workplace carpet, it’s also, dead hair, insect husks, insect faeces and even VOC’s (volatile organic compounds).
+These combine to form quite a cocktail of bacteria and waste, which build up within the carpet fibres and also provide food for unwelcome dust mites.